Skip to main content

 see my rates

-The bottom line: Should you get a 5-year variable rate?
+The bottom line: Should I get a 5-year variable rate mortgage?

 As long as you're comfortable with risk and understand that variable rates can fluctuate throughout your term, then a 5-year variable rate is a reasonable choice.
 Since variable rates do have the inherent risk of rate increases, make sure you have enough money in your budget to cover a higher mortgage payment if rates increase.